 The Bluehost basic plan is absolutely perfect while you grow your site!
-If you sign up through my link, you’ll get exclusive pricing for my fans that is even lower than what’s listed below:
+If you sign up through my link, you’ll get exclusive pricing for my fans:

 Myth #3- A starter plan can’t handle any serious traffic

 As a member of multiple online blogging communities/support groups, hosting is a popular topic of conversation.
 I’ve seen experienced bloggers tell newer members that their shared hosting plan is going to max out as soon as anyone visits their site.

 I stayed with Bluehost from the switch to self-hosted until my site hit half a million page views.
 Bluehost’s Basic plan easily handled six-figure monthly page views for my site, so if anyone tells you that you need a premium plan when you’re just starting out, I would question their judgement.

 Myth #4- Big companies have poor customer service